ml4cryo/ml4cryo.github.io/README.md

-# Website ML4Cryo
+# ML4Cryo website

+## Template

-This is based on Julia Kaltenborn's website.
+This website is based on Julia Kaltenborn's personal website.

 ## Installation

-Get:
+The following packages/software are needed to build the website:
 - bundle
 - sass stuff
 - ruby
 - gem

-## Usage
+## Commands for building

-Watch changes in your css file:
+Ideally run the following commands in separate terminal tabs.

+The following is a SASS (Syntactically Awesome Stylesheets) command used for converting a .scss file into a .css file while continuously watching for changes.
+When the source scss file changes it automatically recompiles the target css file.

 ```
 sass --watch _sass/mystyles.scss:assets/css/mystyles.css
 ```